 As your home unit is based outside of Germany, in most cases your salary depends on your local currency.
 Some corporate policies define the payment method as follow:

 This approach might be a bit risky, especially if you are staying in Germany for a longer period of time, as your savings will be gathered in EUR.
-Unless you are expecting to purchase a property in Germany or invest on the stock exchange, this method might not be of an advantage to you.
+Unless you are expecting to purchase a property in Germany or invest in the stock exchange, this method might not be of an advantage to you.

 Although you risk currency exchange rates, you might be lucky to gain as well.
 This approach makes financial sense in cases when you are on a single status assignment (your family is still located in your home country) and your assignment is rather short-term.

-- Mixed approach – defined amount paid in home country currency as home deposit and the rest in the host country currency
+- Mixed approach – a defined amount paid in home country currency as home deposit and the rest in the host country currency

 This is the most common system in Europe, which allows to split the currency risk and ensure stable savings in your home country.

 If your company policy allows that, you might choose to cumulate more cash in EUR when the advantage is on your side and use it up in the future months.
-On the other hand you might set up a bank account in Germany in foreign currency, while most likely USD current accounts will be much easier to set up than of some different currencies.
+On the other hand, you might set up a bank account in Germany in foreign currency, while most likely USD current accounts will be much easier to set up than of some different currencies.
 In that case, long term you spread the risk across many months and on average your losses and/or profits should break even.

 This portion of your new salary is aimed to equalize differences in prices of common goods and services between Germany and your home country.
-Some companies use this allowance to balance the currency exchange risk, as a result the payment might differ every month.
+Some companies use this allowance to balance the currency exchange risk, as a result, the payment might differ every month.

 In some cases, as cost of living in Germany is lower compared to London, Moscow, Paris or Stockholm, your employer might use a negative cost of living allowance meaning you shouldn’t count on any additional funds coming from this allowance.

 This share of your payment has a motivational aspect.
-It should be a true increase in a salary, an incentive to move abroad.
+It should be a true increase in salary, an incentive to move abroad.
 Depending on your company policies, it can be merged with COLA or hardship allowance.
 While COLA and hardship allowance are given and calculated on a hard basis, most likely you will be able to negotiate the level of the mobility premium.

 It is designed to make up for different circumstances and hence difficulty combined with your new location.
 That is based on health risk, climate, cultural differences, language, availability of services, etc.